fasiha/WikiAtRisk/README.md

 ## Next

-Up next on the menu: a script that churns through the raw data from the Wikipedia REST endpoints (stored in a Leveldb) and creates rows in tables (probably SQLite).

-Then I'll split that into training and testing sets—I'm thinking two years for training, then set aside one year for testing, for countries with a four-year election cycle, so that the testing periods cycle through all phases of that?
+Up next on the menu: I need to split the data into training and testing sets—I'm thinking two years for training, then set aside one year for testing, for countries with a four-year election cycle, so that the testing periods cycle through all phases of that?
 I think I want the test set to have increments of a whole year to ensure I can capture seasonality.

 The real juice is a statistical methodology to estimate the future probabilistic distributions of the things we want to predict WaR for.